Kurento/kurento/source/mastering/kurento_architecture.rst

         multimedia processing.

     **Distribution of Media and Application Services**
-        Kurento Server and applications can be collocated, scalated or distributed among different machines.
+        Kurento Media Server and applications can be collocated, scalated or distributed among different machines.

-        A single application can invoke the services of more than one Kurento Server.
-The opposite also applies, that is, a Kurento Server can attend the requests of more than one application.
+        A single application can invoke the services of more than one Kurento Media Server.
+The opposite also applies, that is, a Kurento Media Server can attend the requests of more than one application.

     **Suitable for the Cloud**
         Kurento is suitable to be integrated into cloud environments to